TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/UsingServices/ServicePrecedence.rst

 Several services may be declared to do the same job.
 What will distinguish them is two intrinsic properties of services: priority and quality.
-Priority tells TYPO3 CMS which service should be called first.
+Priority tells TYPO3 which service should be called first.
 Normal priorities vary between 0 and 100, but can exceptionally be set to higher values (no maximum).
 When two services of equal priority are found, the system will use the service with the best quality.